AdamKyle/flare/README.md

 # Development and Testing

 Planes of Tlessa does not use Docker or Vagrant.
-We run off the metal.
+I run off the metal.
 This means you will need a few tabs open:

 - php artisan serve
 - php artisan websockets:serve